 Think Two Steps Down The Road

-If you fear going out alone to meet “strangers,” you’re probably focusing on what happens when you actually go out, instead of what’s more important: what happens afterwards.
+If you have a social fear going out alone to meet “strangers,” you’re probably focusing on what happens when you actually go out, instead of what’s more important: what happens afterward.

 It’s easy to obsess over what people will think of you, and how you’ll feel, etc. That’s understandable, completely!